 Become an Arts, Health & Culture Ambassador –

 Join us as part of the wider systems transformation.
 As an ambassador you will:

 - Receive the tools and research findings to help your team engage with this developing evidence base.

-- Take part in bespoke training to help you better understand why this evidence base is important, and how it can influence your work
+- Be invited to bespoke training to help you better understand why this evidence base is important, and how it can influence your work

 - Learn about the proof of concepts currently underway in Greater Manchester and become better equipped to understand and support this new ground